GeoStratum/lithotheque-edge-models/README.md

 The robustness of the Lithotheque AI ecosystem relies on a hybrid training approach, combining proprietary field metrology data with highly curated, open-source geological collections.
 We gratefully acknowledge the creators of the following datasets:

 ### A. Metrology & Scale Detection (LocalAiManager)
-* **GeoStratum Proprietary Corpus:** A custom dataset comprising >1,000 high-resolution field photographs of geological reference objects (coins, geological scales) captured in diverse lighting and terrain conditions by the GeoStratum team.
+* **GeoStratum Proprietary Corpus:** A custom dataset comprising >1,000 high-resolution field photographs of geological reference objects (coins, geological scales) captured in diverse lighting and terrain conditions by the GeoStratum.
 *(Note: This dataset remains the exclusive intellectual property of GeoStratum and is not publicly distributed).*

 ### B. Lithological Classification (VisionAiManager)